Proof that the remaining 10% is worth dying and resetting the chapter for here:

 Synopsis: Darker and Edgier telling of much of Blazing Blade, focuses heavily on Lyn and the Pegasus sisters, and on a Villain StuAnti-Hero Stu mysterious person of highly dubious morality who would be highly Stuish if he weren't so damn likable.
 Also features a more traditionally Sueish tactician.
 Who dies.
 At least once.

-Comments: Be prepared to have your mind screwed with — the author even admits to having Evangelion as a partial inspiration in Chapter 10's notes.
+Comments: Be prepared to have your mind screwed with.
 There will be death, repeatedly (not to mention one character is saved by having an arm amputated).
 X was the inspiration for me to launch this YKTTW.
 Also, utilizes many of the fandom's favoritetriangles (More victorious pairing first in each triangle: Priscilla/Erk/Serra, Lucius/Serra/Erk, Guy/Priscilla/Erk, Raven/Rebecca/Wil followed by Sain/Rebecca/Raven...Priscilla/Guy/Florina?...and, yes, Sain actually apparently wins, greatly delighting this shipper.)
 For laughs, read the summaries of the previous chapter.
 The further I get into rereading this (yes, I recommended it despite not having read it in quite some time; mostly Dead Fic), the more I want to do a full-on Trope Listing.
 (Serra gets a Green Rocks-type MacGuffin!
 But later, she dies!
 And it's actually heartbreaking!)

 Synopsis: a novelization of Rekka no Ken focusing not only on the storyline of the game, but also on the backstory of the OC tactician.